 The Jeager Le Coultre Duometre a Quantieme Lunaire watch Calibre 381 is beautifully finished to the highest standards of classical watchmaking, as can be admired through the sapphire case back: The two independent barrels are snailed and bevelled by hand, while the ratchet-wheels are brushed with sunray-patterns and engraved and gilded “Mouvement” and “heure/minute” indication respectively.
 The handbevelled bridges, as well as the polished sinks distinguish between the standard watch mechanism and the date-moon-complication in the dual-wing concept: the bridges of the first are held in taut, straight shapes and the latter in arabesque motives.
 The going trains are circular satin brushed.
 The wheels and pinions feature snailed and smoothened surfaces.
 Flame blued steel screws and a base plate of untreated nickel silver highlight the complex nature of this exceptional calibre and its roots in traditional high horology.
 The 42-millimeter watch case has the distinct aesthetics of the Duometre collection: polished and satin brushed finishes harmonize with the cambered sapphire glass – the design having its roots in the lines of the most famous pocket watches built by Jaeger-LeCoultre.
 Following the Duometre principle, the case is produced only in precious materials – as to highlight the value of the dual-wing concept.
 The watch will be delivered in a limited edition of 200 in white gold, combining the traditional look of its historical predecessors with an up to date movement that lifts mechanical timekeeping to the demands of today.
 The case, which is waterproof down to 5 bar, uses a push button at 10 o’clock to set the date and a pusher between the lugs at 12 to adjust the moon phase.
 The lugs of the case are formed seamlessly into the lines of the matt black or chocolate brown alligator strap with a double folding clasp.

 The finely grained surface treatment of the Jeager Le Coultre Duometre a Quantieme Lunairewatch dial reflects purity and culminates in peerless readability.
-The different functions are all set apart in their own sub dials – divided according to the double-wing movement concept: Hour and minute placed on the right hand side, date and age of moon on the left, the large seconds hand at the center of the dial and the jumping second’s hand on the lower middle part.
+The different functions are all set apart in their own sub dials – divided according to the double-wing movement concept: Hour and minute placed on the right hand side, date and age of moon on the left, the large seconds hand at the centre of the dial and the jumping second’s hand on the lower middle part.
 To see this exceptional movement in full bloom however, the designers have also used a sapphire glass in the case back.
 The Jeager Le Coultre Duometre a Quantieme Lunairewatch is a splendid new interpretation of the Dual Wing concept.
 In a unique mix of aesthetical purity and mechanical complexity it illustrates Jaeger-LeCoultres leading role in the field of high watchmaking: setting the pace for new inventions thorough the knowledge of its past and profound research in contemporary watchmaking.

 The Jeager Le Coultre Duometre a Quantieme Lunaire watch: technical characteristics